ilprazdnyk/py-bot-yuri/README.md

   The bot is deployed to amazon ec-2 machine.

-  The generative mode is going o be implemented using OpenAI's gpt-2 model
+  The generative mode is going o be implemented using OpenAI's gpt-2 model Right now i am having trouble with running the gpt-2 locally so I am setting up google collab notebook for development of the bot